๐Script Optimization

 Short Returns

 Use short returns to exit a function early if conditions aren't met.
-This keeps code cleaner and avoids unnecessary nested if blocks
+This keeps code cleaner and avoids unnecessary nested

 Avoid Re-Creating Tables or Variables Repeatedly